vue-styleguidist/vue-styleguidist/.github/CONTRIBUTING.md

 yarn start customised
 ```

 This command will run the `customised` example.
 It will look for `examples/customised/styleguide.config.js` and run styleguidist on it.
-You can ommit the last param and do just `yarn start` to run the basic example.
+You can omit the last param and do just `yarn start` to run the basic example.

 ### yarn build